Home > Analyses > Industrials > Hyster-Yale Materials Handling, Inc.

 Opportunities

-- Growing aftermarket parts sales
+- Increasing aftermarket parts sales

 Threats

-- Competition in industrial machinery sector
+- Intense competition in industrial machinery sector

 Stock Price Action Analysis